benhoyt/merovius.github.io/_posts/2016-08-31-ive-been-diagnosed-with-adhd.markdown

 myself for it.

 And while I am mostly talking about work, this affected my personal life too.
-Post remains unopened, important errands don't get done, I am having trouble keeping in contact with friends, because I can always write or visit them some other time…
+Mail remains unopened, important errands don't get done, I am having trouble keeping in contact with friends, because I can always write or visit them some other time…